 Overall, choosing the right cut of beef hind shank will greatly affect the outcome of your dish.
 So take the time to select the best cut for your recipe, and you’ll be rewarded with a delicious and satisfying meal.

-See also What to cook with lil smokies
+See also How to cook pumpkin flowers

 Trimming and seasoning the shank